-- Testing (both, virus and antibody), aggressive tracking, monitoring and further research should be stepped up to a maximum level possible to improve quality of information about the contagion.
-Currently, V4 economies are undertesting with Czechia leading the way (12.4% per 1000 population) and nearing the OECD average, followed by Slovakia (5.8%), Poland and Hungary (each at 3.9%) (Source: OECD, as of April 15, 2020)
+- Testing (both, virus and antibody), aggressive tracking, monitoring and further research should be stepped up to the maximum level possible to improve the quality of information about the contagion.
+Currently, V4 economies are under testing with Czechia leading the way (12.4% per 1000 population) and near the OECD average, followed by Slovakia (5.8%), Poland and Hungary (each at 3.9%) (Source: OECD, as of April 15, 2020)

 - The level of economic activity should be maximized per a given level of contact